 Why do you need to call 811 when you plant a garden?

 First and foremost, calling 811 before digging will alert local utilities about where you plan on working so they can mark their buried lines.
 This will help prevent any accidental damage or injury caused by inadvertently hitting these lines with shovels or other gardening tools while working around them.
-It’s important to remember that underground lines are not only limited to gas and electricity–municipal water, sewer, cable, and telephone lines may also be buried in the soil.
+It’s important to remember that underground lines are not limited to gas and electricity–municipal water, sewer, cable, and telephone lines may also be buried in the soil.
 All of these need to be considered when planting a garden, as even minor contact with one of them can result in costly repairs, severe injury, or even death if proper safety measures are not taken beforehand.

-In addition to identifying any potential hazards associated with digging in the area, calling 811 will also ensure that utilities have enough time to come out and mark their lines before the start of your project.
+In addition to identifying any potential hazards associated with digging in the area, calling 811 will ensure that utilities have enough time to come out and mark their lines before the start of your project.
 Depending on where you live, it could take several days for them to show up, so it’s best to give them as much warning as possible if planning on starting work soon after making the call.
 This can also be beneficial if you need additional information regarding available plans or services and any restrictions that may apply regarding specific construction projects like building an outdoor kitchen or swimming pool near buried utility lines.

-Erosion and root system growth can also alter the average depth and location of buried lines, which is why calling 811 when planning a garden—or any other type of dig—is even more critical than ever.
+Erosion and root system growth can also alter the average depth and location of buried lines, so calling 811 when planning a garden—or any other type of dig—is even more critical than ever.
 People make mistakes due to inexperience or lack of knowledge about how nature affects buried lines over time; this comes with added risk for those who choose not to contact utility providers before beginning their project on land where such networks exist beneath the surface.

 But let us look at the law: